-The federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to \$4,000 per year in grants for graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
+The federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to \$4,000 per year in grants for graduate and undergraduate students who intend to teach full-time in highneed subject areas for at least four years at schools that serve students from low-income families.
 Graduate students are also eligible for \$4,000 per year (\$8,000 total).
 Students may receive up to \$16,000 for undergraduate study and up to \$8,000 for graduate study.
-Part-time students are eligible, but the maximum grant will be pro-rated based on enrollment.
-The grant is also available for post-baccalaureate teacher certification coursework.
+Part-time students are eligible, but the maximum grant will be prorated based on enrollment.
+GCU freshmen are not eligible to apply for a TEACH Grant.